zaiidev/zaiirfiver/README.md

 ## 💻 Software Developer | Front-End & Full-Stack Enthusiast

 I am a Telecommunications and Networking Engineer with experience in software development.
 I specialize in Java (object-oriented programming), business rule validations, and technical documentation.
-Currently, I am strengthening my skills in Front-End (HTML, CSS, JavaScript, React) and Back-End with Java to become a well-rounded Full Stack Developer.
+Currently, I am strengthening my skills in Front-End (HTML, CSS, JavaScript) and Back-End with Java to become a well-rounded Full Stack Developer.

 🎨 I am passionate about Front-End development because it allows me to combine logic with creativity and build experiences that truly connect with users.
 🚀 I am a continuous learner who enjoys working in environments that value collaboration, professional growth, and a strong commitment to quality.